Overview¶

 Python application developers typically need to solve the packaging and distribution problem N times.
 This is thankless work and sucks valuable time away from what could otherwise be spent improving the application itself.
 Furthermore, each distinct Python application tends to solve this problem redundantly.

-Again, the over-arching goal of PyOxidizer
+Again, the over-arching goal of PyOxidizer is to provide a comprehensive

 solution to the Python application packaging and distribution problem space.